|

 young men who, for a variety of

-understandable reasons had been
+understandable and justifiable reasons had been

 reluctant to attend the school on Elcho